littleway/vr_content/README.md

 we have base class VrItem and ItemSpider because the app and movie html have some same fields and same processes so we abstract VrItem and ItemSpider for clean code looking

+sql_scrip:
+when 'load data infile' is used, remember transfer windows format to unix format